Marine A.F.C.: 1894-1970

 Marine quickly won multiple titles in the I Zingari League and the Liverpool Combination.
 The club's greatest success as an amateur team in this period culminated in an FA Amateur Cup Final appearance in 1931–32, where they lost 7–1 to Dulwich Hamlet in front of a crowd of 22,000 fans at the Boleyn Ground.

-In 1935–36 the club moved to the all-professional Lancashire Combination and enjoyed limited success before moving to the Cheshire County League in 1969–70.
+In 1935–36, the club moved to the all-professional Lancashire Combination and enjoyed limited success before moving to the Cheshire County League in 1969–70.

+1970-2010

 In 1972, Roly Howard was appointed first team manager.
-Over a 33-year period he completed 1,975 competitive games, before retiring at the end of the 2004–05 season.
+Over a 33-year period he completed 1,975 competitive games, before being forced out at the end of the 2004–05 season.
 He was recognised by the Guinness Book of Records as the longest serving manager in world football as Marine enjoyed their most successful period, winning 30 trophies.

 The club relinquished its amateur status and became professional in 1974.
-Following this, three Cheshire League Championships were won in five seasons before Marine progressed to the Northern Premier League in 1979–80.
+Following this, three Cheshire League Championships were won in five seasons before Marine progressed to the Northern Premier League in 1979–80, where they remained continuously until the end of the 2023–24 season.
 They were Champions twice in the 1993–94 and 1994–95 seasons as well as finishing as runners-up on two occasions.
 Marine have also won the League Challenge Cup on four occasions in 1984–85, 1991–92, 2002–03 and 2015–16.

 In 1999, the magazine FourFourTwo included a monthly feature on the club, sending Michael Hann to follow them for an entire season.
 In 2001, Marine were the subject of a six-part television series for Granada TV, titled Marine Lives.
 The series included footage of former player Jason McAteer returning to visit the club.